lzq114514/Pangenome-Graph-Annotation-PGA-pipeline/README.md

 `python3 10pep.py INPUT_DIR`

 Description:
-Using 7sort.py, the orphan (gene-unassigned) alternative splicing structures generated in the previous step are organized into a standard annotation format.Next, run 8ncbi.py to re-standardize the structures within all generated annotation files.
+Using 7sort.py, the orphan (gene-unassigned) alternative splicing structures generated in the previous step are organized into a standard annotation format.Next, 8ncbi.py to re-standardize the structures within all generated annotation files.
 Then, execute 9AS_other.py to restore the previously generated "orphan" structures back to normal.
 Finally, run 10pep.py to perform a protein-based deduplication, which marks the completion of the entire pipeline.
+Step 2: run PAP
+`sbatch --job-name=PAP_pipeline --partition=hebhcnormal01 --nodes=1 --ntasks-per-node=60 --error=%j.err --output=%j.out /public/home/acfurbn1nz/huitian/github/PAP/step3-10.sh --stage1-dir /public/home/acfurbn1nz/huitian/public/home/liuzhongqi/pici/twenty --stage2-dir /public/home/acfurbn1nz/huitian/public/home/liuzhongqi/pici/twenty --tag ae --threads 60 `

+Description:`sbatch --job-name`, `--partition`, `--nodes`, `--ntasks-per-node`, `--error`, and `--output` are parameters used for submitting jobs with `sbatch`.
+Users should modify these parameters according to the rules of their HPC system.

+`--stage1-dir` specifies the input directory for Step 1.

+`--stage2-dir` specifies the directory containing all genome `.fa` files that require annotation.

+`--tag` refers to the first two letters of the chromosome ID of the reference genome in the VCF file generated in Step 1.

+`--threads` specifies the number of threads used by miniprot for transfer annotation.